deutschj/sysperfeval/README.md

 * time to complete preadv() operations as seen in the strace for the child process that postgres spawns (child process runs the queries) would be IO latency

 ### How much of the query time is spent on IO?
 Whats the IO latency?
+Increased DB size as no IO was present (so that read data was bigger than postgres&os caches).

 Postgres 17 with cache enabled:
 Running 10 queries and tracing block IO latency per PID: